 Round two saw a sensational and violent exchange end with Mickey slamming home a left hook and sending an off-balance Britton to the canvas.
 The champion instantly jumped to his feet and resumed the battle, his spirit and courage inspiring support from the crowd.
 And indeed, while all could see that the challenger held the advantages in strength and power, the wily veteran clearly won the next three frames, making Walker miss and then countering with precision.
 But despite his success, by round six Britton had little left in his gas tank, while young Mickey was just getting started.

 Rounds seven, eight and nine were dismal for the old legend as time and again Britton almost went down from Walker’s furious attack.
 Heavy blows to both body and head had the champion covering up and when he wasn’t forcing a clinch he was crouching against the ropes to shield himself from punishment.
 In round ten “The Toy Bulldog” almost ended it when he floored Jack with a crushing right to the jaw.
-No one will know if Britton could have beaten the count or not, as the bell saved him and his cornermen hauled him away and worked furiously to restore him.
+No one will know if Britton could have beaten the count or not, as the bell saved him and his cornermen picked him up and hauled him away like he was an old, worn out settee before working furiously to restore him.

 A dramatic scene followed the final bell.
 After the crowd applauded the unanimous decision in Walker’s favour, the bleeding, hurt and exhausted Britton was pulled to ring center, the announcer demanding “three cheers for the greatest champion who ever lost a title!”
 The words were barely finished before a huge ovation that literally shook the walls of the old Garden was offered to the now ex-champion, who was then assaulted with an endless series of back pats as he made his way to his dressing room.